-- Decommissioning of building services may be considered but should not expose the facility to heating, fire and or security protection outages - Recommissioning plans should be established - Maintenance protocols for protective systems (including sprinklers, fire alarms, fire doors, intrusion alarms, CCTV systems, etc.) should continue to be in accordance with recognised standards and manufacturers recommendations.
-Deviations from normal protocols should be agreed in advance with Chubb Risk Engineering Services - Machinery and equipment should be decommissioned in a controlled manner to minimize the risk of damage and facilitate future recommissioning.
+- ✓ Decommissioning of building services may be considered but should not expose the facility to heating, fire and or security protection outages.
+Recommissioning plans should be established. - ✓ Maintenance protocols for protective systems (including sprinklers, fire alarms, fire doors, intrusion alarms, CCTV systems, etc.) should continue to be in accordance with recognized standards and manufacturers recommendations.

+Deviations from normal protocols should be agreed in advance with Chubb Risk Engineering Services. - ✓ Machinery and equipment should be decommissioned in a controlled manner to minimize the risk of damage and facilitate future recommissioning.
 Plans for appropriate maintenance regimes (including statutory and preventative requirements) should be established.
+It
-It may be necessary to catch up on deferred maintenance prior to recommissioning - Plans should be established for reduced staffing at monitoring services, security guarding, emergency response and support for previously established response procedures

-- Contingency plans for utility and infrastructure failure or availability limitations should be reviewed - Building inspection protocols should be maintained, with at least weekly inspections of unattended areas recommended - Critical hygiene and pest control protocols should continue to be maintained - Protective systems impairments should continue to be reported to Chubb via email at fireimpairment.MY@chubb.com
+- may be necessary to catch up on deferred maintenance prior to recommissioning. - ✓ Plans should be established for reduced staffing at monitoring services, security guarding, emergency response and support for previously established response procedures. - ✓ Contingency plans for utility and infrastructure failure or availability limitations should be reviewed. - ✓ Building inspection protocols should be maintained, with at least weekly inspections of unattended areas recommended. - Critical hygiene and pest control protocols should continue to be maintained. - Protective systems impairments should continue to be reported to Chubb via the standard email addresses with copies to the relevant Chubb risk engineer and underwriter.